9 min read

 Workflow 2 — Pre-session refresher.

-The point isn't to memorize the rule.
+The point isn't to memorise the rule.
 It's to have it primed so you catch yourself in real time.

 Workflow 3 — Free exploration.